how to study street photography for the price of a yearly netflix subscription

 Shannon: Like many industries there is an urgent need for greater diversity within the photographic industry.
 We are committed to developing and giving a platform to diverse voices and perspectives through our educational programming around the world.
-We have just wrapped up a five-week visual storytelling course with our partner Create Jobs, an employability program for young Londoners from backgrounds underrepresented in the creative industries.
+We have just wrapped up a five-week visual storytelling course with our partner Create Jobs, an employability programme for young Londoners from backgrounds underrepresented in the creative industries.
 We know the photography industry is highly competitive and only the most committed will make it.
 Thankfully there are many more outlets for the work than ever before.
 By helping them find the confidence to tell stories that matter to them, we hope to equip emerging artists with the tools to develop their own audiences, and to continue to disrupt traditional publishing models.

 Does the course seek to reach potential students who might not otherwise have the resource or encouragement to pursue photography?

 Anne: This passion project enables us to connect to Magnum’s audience in a meaningful and democratic way.
 The course is aimed at photographers and visual artists of all levels, and anyone interested in the culture, theory and practice of the medium.

 We seek to create a sense of community and opportunity around the practice of photography and will also launch dedicated social media channels to support the work of those students who take part in our courses.
 We also offer lots of advice from industry experts and photographers through our (free!) articles.

 What key skills do you hope inexperienced students of this course will gain?